2025 Contest Results

 The Payoff

 Reduction with screen time leads to better overall physical, mental, and emotional health.
 You win this challenge simply by gaining awareness of technology addiction and making an effort to adjust your daily routine.
 We will reward the 3rd Period class with the highest percentage of minutes reduced with free Chick-Fil-A. We will also award each grade with an individual winner for the student with the highest percentage of minutes reduced.
-5 winners (Freshman, Sophomore, Junior, Senior & Staff) will earn a $50 Scheels Giftcard, a "Sycamore Swag" t-shirt, and will get the chance to join Mayor Ten Haken and Superintendent Dr. Stavem for lunch!
+5 winners (Freshman, Sophomore, Junior, Senior & Staff) will earn a $100 Scheels Giftcard, and a "Sycamore Swag" t-shirt!

 Information For Teachers